+ii.
+Other Forcible Stopping Techniques: Any other means or method(s) used to stop a fleeing vehicle against the will and efforts of its operator.
+Other forcible stopping techniques include, but are not limited to, roadblocks, using a patrol vehicle to ram or force a vehicle off the road, firing a department issued firearm at a fleeing vehicle.

+b.
+Policy
-- 41.2.2 N. Sworn members will receive initial training on the pursuit policy. - 41.2.2 O. Annual Review of the Pursuit Policy. - 1.
-Sworn members will complete an annual review of pursuit policies and reporting procedures. - 41.2.3 Tire Deflating Devices and Other Forcible Stopping Techniques - A. A pursuing deputy will not create a roadblock or forcible stop of a vehicle by ramming or physically forcing a pursued vehicle off the road.
-The Duty Officer or higher authority must approve the forcible stopping of a vehicle. - B. Procedures for Forcible Stopping a Vehicle - 1.
-The Duty Officer / Supervisor will monitor the progress of all vehicle pursuits involving personnel from this agency.
-The Duty Officer will determine if a tire deflating device will be used based on road and traffic conditions at the time of the pursuit, information provided by the pursuing officer, and after consulting the Duty Officer of another law enforcement agency, if they are the lead vehicle in the pursuit. - a.
-When a tire-deflating device is used, apply the procedures used for a fixed roadblock.

-A police vehicle may be used to block a portion of the roadway prior to placing the tire-deflating device in the roadway; however, a police vehicle will not be used to block an entire roadway.
-If a police vehicle is used to block a portion of the roadway, it should be positioned in such a manner that it will afford the deputy protection from the vehicle being pursued.

-- b.
-Measures should be taken to divert other traffic from the area to prevent damage to other vehicles.
-The exact location, to include lane, of the deployed tire-deflating device will be communicated to all pursuing vehicles.
-This will allow the pursuing vehicles time to reduce speed and permit the removal of the device from the roadway once it has been struck by the violator's vehicle.
-The pursuing deputies should be aware that the suspect's vehicle should begin to reduce speed as the tire or tires, which struck the device, slowly deflate. - c.
-When the tire-deflating device is used on a roadway with more than one lane in each direction, consideration must be given to unsuspecting motorists who may attempt to avoid the device or stop in the roadway.
+- i.
+Unless authorized to use deadly force in compliance with General Order 40.0 - Use of Force, a pursuing deputy will not utilize other forcible stopping techniques to stop a fleeing vehicle. - 1.
+In that circumstance, the appropriateness of the deputy's actions will be measured using the Use of Force review process, in accordance with General Order 40.0. - ii.
+The Duty Officer will determine if a tire deflating device will be used based on road and traffic conditions at the time of the pursuit, information provided by the pursuing officer, and/or after consultation with the Duty Officer of another law enforcement agency, if they are the lead vehicle in the pursuit. - iii.
+When a tire-deflating device is used, an unoccupied police vehicle may be used to block a portion of the roadway prior to deploying the tire-deflating device; however, a police vehicle will not be used to block an entire roadway (Brower v.
+County of Inyo, 1989).
+If a police vehicle is used to block a portion of the roadway, it should be positioned in such a manner that it will afford the deputy protection from the vehicle being pursued. - iv.
+If possible, measures should be taken to divert other traffic from the area to prevent damage to non-involved vehicles.
+The exact location, to include lane placement, of the deployed tire-deflating device will be communicated to the Duty Officer and all pursuing vehicles. - v.
+When the tire-deflating device is used on a roadway with more than one lane in each direction, consideration must be given to unsuspecting motorists who may attempt to avoid the device or stop in the roadway. - vi.
+Unless circumstances are such that deadly force is justified pursuant to General Order 40.2 B, a tire-deflating device will not be used when a pursuit involves a vehicle with less than four wheels (motorcycle, moped, etc.) - vii.

-- d.
-On interstate highways, the tire-deflating device should not be placed in the roadway near an exit ramp.
-This could cause the violator to try and avoid the device by exiting the highway at a high speed and further endangering unsuspecting motorists. - e.
-At no time will a tire-deflating device be used when a pursuit involves a vehicle with less than four wheels (motorcycle, moped, etc.) - f.
-The tire-deflating device will not be used as a hand weapon at any time.

 The appropriate section(s) of the Pursuit Report shall be completed by the deputy deploying a tire-deflating device.
-The Pursuit Report shall be submitted prior to the end of the deputy's shift.
+The Pursuit Report shall be submitted prior to the end of the deputy's shift. - viii.
+Any discharge of a firearm at or from a moving vehicle shall be in accordance with General Order 40.2 B (3) (d).

-- 2. Departmental Policy regarding the use of deadly force will be adhered to when firing upon a pursued vehicle.
-Deputies will not discharge a firearm at or from a moving vehicle except as a measure of self-defense or in defense of others when the actions of the suspect make the use of deadly force appropriate. - C. Training